Gluten free and vegan chocolate beet cake is topped with a rich yet healthy chocolate frosting made from avocadoes. A delicious, healthier dessert.

 Doesn’t it?
 Is it just because it’s Monday?
 Is it because it’s getting close to Halloween and everywhere I go it’s candy, candy, and more candy?

 Who knows.
-Either way, I have a healthier chocolate cake recipe for you with my sneaky chocolate avocado frosting on top.
+Either way, I have a healthier vegan chocolate beet cake recipe for you with my sneaky chocolate avocado frosting on top.
 It’s soooo good, and the frosting even fooled my seven year old, who can usually spot secretly healthy treats a mile away.

 This is very similar to my easy vegan and gluten free chocolate cake recipe, but with the added benefit of some beet puree in the batter.